MinghuiChen43/awesome-deep-phenomena/README.md

   - Digest: Based on recent works of Neural Tangent Kernel (NTK), we systematically study the dynamics of adversarial training and prove the existence of trainable sparse sub-network at initialization which can be trained to be adversarial robust from scratch.
 This theoretically verifies the lottery ticket hypothesis in adversarial context and we refer such sub-network structure as Adversarial Winning Ticket (AWT).
 We also show empirical evidences that AWT preserves the dynamics of adversarial training and achieve equal performance as dense adversarial training.

 ### Lottery Ticket Hypothesis: 2021

+- Plant 'n' Seek: Can You Find the Winning Ticket? [[paper]](https://arxiv.org/abs/2111.11153) [[code]](https://github.com/RelationalML/PlantNSeek)
+  - Jonas Fischer, Rebekka Burkholz. *ICLR 2022*
+  - Key Word: Lottery Ticket Hypothesis.
+  - Digest: Currently, such algorithms are primarily evaluated on imaging data, for which we lack ground truth information and thus the understanding of how sparse lottery tickets could be.
+To fill this gap, we develop a framework that allows us to plant and hide winning tickets with desirable properties in randomly initialized neural networks.
+To analyze the ability of state-of-the-art pruning to identify tickets of extreme sparsity, we design and hide such tickets solving four challenging tasks.

+- On the Existence of Universal Lottery Tickets. [[paper]](https://arxiv.org/abs/2111.11146) [[code]](https://github.com/relationalml/universallt)
+  - Rebekka Burkholz, Nilanjana Laha, Rajarshi Mukherjee, Alkis Gotovos. *ICLR 2022*
+  - Key Word: Lottery Ticket Hypothesis.
+  - Digest: The lottery ticket hypothesis conjectures the existence of sparse subnetworks of large randomly initialized deep neural networks that can be successfully trained in isolation.
+Recent work has experimentally observed that some of these tickets can be practically reused across a variety of tasks, hinting at some form of universality.
+We formalize this concept and theoretically prove that not only do such universal tickets exist but they also do not require further training.

+- How many degrees of freedom do we need to train deep networks: a loss landscape perspective. [[paper]](https://arxiv.org/abs/2107.05802) [[code]](https://github.com/ganguli-lab/degrees-of-freedom)
+  - Brett W. Larsen, Stanislav Fort, Nic Becker, Surya Ganguli. *ICLR 2022*
+  - Key Word: Loss Landscape; Lottery Ticket Hypothesis.
+  - Digest: A variety of recent works, spanning pruning, lottery tickets, and training within random subspaces, have shown that deep neural networks can be trained using far fewer degrees of freedom than the total number of parameters.
+We analyze this phenomenon for random subspaces by first examining the success probability of hitting a training loss sublevel set when training within a random subspace of a given training dimensionality.

 - A Winning Hand: Compressing Deep Networks Can Improve Out-Of-Distribution Robustness. [[paper]](https://arxiv.org/abs/2106.09129)
   - James Diffenderfer, Brian R. Bartoldson, Shreya Chaganti, Jize Zhang, Bhavya Kailkhura. *NeurIPS 2021*